samodom/UIKitSwagger/Docs/AutoLayout.md

   - `constraintsForItems(AnyObject, AnyObject) -> [NSLayoutConstraint]`
   - `constraintsForItems(AutoLayoutAttributedItem, AutoLayoutAttributedItem) -> [NSLayoutConstraint]`

- Also, you can check for an applied constraint (or equivalent) using this method:
+ Also, you can check for an active constraint (or equivalent) using this method:

   - `hasConstraint(NSLayoutConstraint) -> Bool`

 ### Alignment Functions

 Common alignment tasks can be performed without creating constraints manually.
 In each case, two or more items must be provided to automatically align views.
 The produced constraints are defined with respect to the appropriate attribute of the first item listed.
-Each method accepts a variadic list or array of items returns the constraints that it applies.
+Each method accepts a variadic list or array of items returns the constraints that it activates.
  - `AlignLeft(...) -> [NSLayoutConstraint]`
  - `AlignLeading(...) -> [NSLayoutConstraint]`
  - `AlignRight(...) -> [NSLayoutConstraint]`